wickwirew/Converter/README.md

 // OR

-// Closure to allow a combination try createConversion(from: Person.self, to: Teacher.self)
+// When the coversion runs it will now set the `name` property on teacher to the combination of `firstName` and `lastName`. try createConversion(from: Person.self, to: Teacher.self)
      .for(property: "name", use: {"\($0.firstName) \($0.lastName)"})
 ```
-So when the coversion runs it will now set the `name` property on teacher to the combination of `firstName` and `lastName`.

 ## Ignoring Properties
 Say on one conversion you would like to omit one property from being set.
 Example: